Russian Olympic Committee: 2020–2025

-On 12 October 2023, the IOC issued a statement noting that after Russia began its full-scale invasion of Ukraine in 2022, the ROC unilaterally transferred four regions that were originally under the jurisdiction of the National Olympic Committee of Ukraine: Donetsk Oblast, Luhansk Oblast, Kherson Oblast, and Zaporizhzhia Oblast to the ROC; at the time, Pozdnyakov said "I don’t see any difficulties here."
+On 12 October 2023, the IOC issued a statement noting that after Russia began its full-scale invasion of Ukraine in 2022, the ROC unilaterally transferred four regions that were originally under the jurisdiction of the National Olympic Committee of Ukraine: Donetsk Oblast, Luhansk Oblast, Kherson Oblast, and Zaporizhzhia Oblast to the ROC; at the time, Pozdnyakov said "I don't see any difficulties here."
 The IOC stated that the ROC's unilateral action constituted a breach of the Olympic Charter because it violated the territorial integrity of the NOC of Ukraine, and further announced the immediate suspension of the membership of the ROC.
 The IOC stated that as a result the ROC was no longer entitled to operate as a National Olympic Committee as defined in the Olympic Charter, and could not receive any funding from the Olympic Movement, and that as stated in the IOC's position and recommendations of 28 March 2023, the IOC reserved the right to decide about the participation of individual neutral athletes with a Russian passport in the Olympic Games Paris 2024.

-On 13 December 2024, Minister of Sport Mikhail Degtyarev is elected as the new president of ROC.
+On 13 December 2024, Minister of Sport Mikhail Degtyarev was elected as the new president of ROC.
+On 10 December 2025, the position of the head of the ROC was renamed from president to chairman.

-In 2025, under the leadership of Kirsty Coventry, the International Olympic Committee (IOC) is signaling a shift towards inclusivity by considering the return of Russia to the Olympic Games.
-Despite the conflict between Russia and Ukraine, Coventry has expressed openness to revisiting Russia's participation.
-This move aligns with the IOC's broader mission to make the Olympics inclusive for all nations.
+In 2025, under the leadership of Kirsty Coventry, the International Olympic Committee (IOC) began signaling a shift towards inclusivity by considering the return of Russia to the Olympic Games.
+Despite the conflict between Russia and Ukraine, Coventry expressed openness to revisiting Russia's participation.

+2026–present

+The IOC ban on the Russian Olympic Committee was provisionally lifted on 7 July 2026, coinciding with the start of the qualification period for the 2028 Summer Olympics and the 2028 Winter Youth Olympics, with the IOC and Coventry citing that the ROC no longer controlled sporting bodies in occupied Ukrainian territory and that athletes should not be responsible for their government's actions.
+As part of the decision, the IOC remained undecided on the use of Russia's flag, colours, and anthem, but insisted that Russian athletes may compete upon meeting relevant anti-doping requirements.
+The IOC also upheld its stance of not hosting events in the country.
+ROC chairman Mikhail Degtyarev welcomed the decision, while the Ministry of Foreign Affairs of Ukraine called it "troubling" and urged other countries to maintain bans on Russian athletes and Russian state symbols.
+Lisa Nandy, the culture secretary for the United Kingdom, also denounced the IOC's ruling, expressing solidarity with Ukraine and admonishing Russia's previous "flagrant disregard for anti-doping regulations".